 The Trustee recommend that members should take investment advice when considering their investment choice.

 Who decides the asset split of each fund?

 The Trustee, upon receipt of advice from their actuarial and investment advisers.

 Yes.
 All retirement savings are totally separate from the assets of your employer and the Pension Administration Company.
 We offer a wide range of Investment Choices including a secure Cash Fund.
 Click here for more information.

 What happens if I leave or change jobs?

 If you leave your job you will cease to be an active member of CERS and your contributions will stop.
-On leaving service you will be notified of the options available to you which for members with more than 2 years service are as follows:
+On leaving service you will be notified of the options available to you which for members with more than two years service are as follows:

 - Your Retirement Savings Account(s) may remain invested with CERS.
 If you have registered for online access this remains available to you.
 You continue to have investment choices.